joonasy/rebirth-typo3-dev/README.md

 After the installation is done, navigate to [PROJECT.md](PROJECT.md) to learn about further installation process and available commands.

-**5. Recommended actions**
+**5. Clean up & recommended actions**

-1. Make sure `PROJECT.md` contains correct information such as correct remote git links
-2. Delete the following files
-    - This `README.md`
-    - Rename `PROJECT.md` to `README.md`
-    - `CHANGELOG.md`
-    - `.git` folder
-3. Git init your fresh new project and remember to init your extension as well
+Run `$ make bootstrap`.
+Note that the script will remove this file and rename `PROJECT.MD` to `README.md`.
+See the new [README.md](README.md) to learn about further installation process, available commands and make sure it contains correct information such as remote git links.

 Happy developing!

 ## Changelog